unsw-cse-comp3900-9900-21T3/capstone-project-9900-t16a-aloha/README.md

 By default, we have provided a built package called *new.jar* in the root of project directroy.

-If you want to build the back-end server by yourself, type the folling command line by line in terminal
+If you want to build the back-end server by yourself, type the follwing commands line by line in terminal

 `cd ~/capstone-project-9900-t16a-aloha/test`